cogentcore/core/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rcoreilly/goki/gi)](https://goreportcard.com/report/github.com/rcoreilly/goki/gi)
 [![GoDoc](https://godoc.org/github.com/rcoreilly/goki/gi?status.svg)](http://godoc.org/github.com/rcoreilly/goki/gi)

+GoGi uses the GoKi tree infrastructure to implement a simple, elegant, GUI framework in full native idiomatic Go (with minimal OS-specific backend interfaces based on the Shiny drivers).
+The overall design is an attempt to integrate existing standards and conventions from widely-used frameworks, including Qt (overall widget design), HTML / CSS (styling), and SVG (rendering).
+Rendering HTML and SVG is directly supported by the GoGi 2D scenegraph, with enhanced functionality for interactive GUI's.
+This 2D framework also integrates with a (planned) 3D scenegraph, supporting interesting combinations of these frameworks.
+Currently GoGi is focused on desktop systems, but nothing prevents adaptation to mobile.

+GoGi also incorporates reflection-based View elements that enable automatic representation and editing of all native Go data structures, providing a built-in native first-order GUI framework with no additional coding.
+This enables built-in GUI editor / inspector for designing gui elements themselves.
+Just press `Control+Alt+E` (or `I`) on any window to pull up this editor / inspector.
+Scene graphs can be automatically saved / loaded from JSON files, to provide a basic GUI designer framework -- just load and add appropriate connections..

 # Code Map

 * `examples/widgets` -- main example widget gallery -- `go build ...` in there to give it a try -- see README there for more info
 * `node*.go` -- `NodeBase`, `Node2DBase`, `3D` structs and interfaces -- all Gi nodes are of this type
 * `geom2d.go` -- `Vec2D` is main geom type used for 2D, plus transform matrix
-* `paint.go` -- `Paint` struct that does all the direct rendering, based on `gg`
+* `paint.go` -- `Paint` struct that does all the direct rendering, based on `gg` (todo: update to `oksvg`)
 	+ `stroke.go`, `fill.go` -- `StrokeStyle` and `FillStyle` structs for stroke, fill settings
 * `style.go` -- `Style` and associated structs for CSS-based `Widget` styling
 * `viewport2d.go` -- `Viewport2D` that has an `Image.RGBA` that `Paint` renders onto
-* `window.go` -- `Window` is the top-level window that uses (our own version of) `go.wde` to open a gui window and send events to nodes
+* `window.go` -- `Window` is the top-level window that manages an OS-specific `oswin.Window` and handles the event loop.
+	+ `oswin` is a modified version of the back-end OS-specific code from Shiny: https://github.com/golang/exp/tree/master/shiny -- originally used https://github.com/skelterjohn/go.wde but shiny is much faster for updating the window because it is gl-based, and doesn't have any other dependencies (removed dependencies on mobile, changed the event structure to better fit needs here).
 * `shapes2d.go` -- All the basic 2D SVG-based shapes: `Rect`, `Circle` etc
 * `font.go`, `text.go` -- `FontStyle`, `TextStyle`, `Text2D` node
-* `layout.go` -- main `Layout` object with various ways of arranging widget elements
+* `layout.go` -- main `Layout` object with various ways of arranging widget elements, and `Frame` which does layout and renders a surrounding frame
 * `widget.go` -- `WidgetBase` for all widgets
 * `buttons.go` -- `ButtonBase`, `Button` and other basic command button types
+* `action.go` -- `Action` is a Button-type used in menus and toolbars, with a simplified `ActionTriggered` signal
 * `sliders.go` -- `SliderBase`, `Slider`, `ScrollBar`
-* `action.go` -- `Action` is a Button-type used in menus and toolbars, with a simplified `ActionTriggered` signal
 * `textwidgets.go` -- `Label`, `TextField`, `ComboBox` -- also defines the `gi.Labeler` interface and `ToLabel` converter method (which falls back on kit.ToString using Stringer), which is used for generating a gui-appropriate label for an object -- e.g., for reflect.Type it just presents the raw type name without prefix.
 * `*view.go` -- `TreeView` widget shows a graphical view of a tree, `StructView` for editing structs, `MapView`, `SliceView`, etc.  `ValueView` framework for managing mapping between `reflect.Value`'s and gui widgets for displaying them.
-* `oswin` is a modified version of the back-end OS-specific code from Shiny: https://github.com/golang/exp/tree/master/shiny -- originally used https://github.com/skelterjohn/go.wde but shiny is much faster for updating the window because it is gl-based, and doesn't have any other dependencies (removed dependencies on mobile, changed the event structure to better fit needs here).

 # Design notes